erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/11_cmg_sota.md

 Several researchers have also built CMGs into devices aimed at stabilizing human gait to e.g. assist the elderly [@ChiuDesignWearableScissoredPair2014; @LiGyroscopicAssistanceHuman2012].
 Others have suggested using CMGs to orient underwater robots to allow attitude control at zero velocity and with fewer thrusters (initially proposed in 2005 [@ThorntonInternalActuationUnderwater2005], further examples:[@ThorntonZeroGClassUnderwater2007; @YimeDesignCMGUnderwater2011; @PenaAdvancesDevelopingTelemanipulators2009]).
 Others have used reaction wheels instead of CMGs to create small, self-assembling robots that move by flipping themselves [@RomanishinMblocksMomentumdrivenMagnetic2013].
-A quite well known example of fun with momentum control is the Cubli, a self-balancing cube that also uses reaction wheels [@GajamohanCubliCubeThat2012].
+A quite well known example of momentum control is the Cubli, a self-balancing cube that also uses reaction wheels [@GajamohanCubliCubeThat2012].

 ![Other terrestrial applications proposed by researchers.
 From left to right: human gain stabilization [@ChiuDesignWearableScissoredPair2014], stabilizer for heart surgery [@GagneCardiacMotionCompensation2009; @GagneGyroLockStabilizingHeart2012] and underwater robot [@PenaAdvancesDevelopingTelemanipulators2009].](./figures/other-terrestrial-applications.png){ #fig:other-terrestrial }